-Slurred speech, loss of motor coordination, weakness, headache, lightheadedness, blurred vision, dizziness, nausea, vomiting, low blood pressure, and slowed breathing physical dependence even at doses recommended for medical treatment.
+Slurred speech, loss of motor coordination, weakness, headache, lightheadedness, blurred vision, dizziness, nausea, vomiting, low blood pressure, and slowed breathing Prolonged use of depressants can lead to physical dependence even at doses recommended for medical treatment.
 Unlike barbiturates, large doses of benzodiazepines are rarely fatal unless combined with other drugs or alcohol.
-But unlike the withdrawal syndrome seen with most other drugs of abuse, withdrawal from depressants can be life threatening.
+But unlike the withdrawal syndrome seen with most other misused drugs, withdrawal from depressants can be life threatening.